A White Pine is a majestic evergreen when planted as a

 it's eggs at the base of the leader (top most bud on the tree) and

 hatches when the average day time high temps reach the 60's.
-Spraying
+Planting in

 the leader with Sevin can kill the worm but once burrowed in the tree